StevenCash/jupyter/README.md

 This notebook generates 1D and 2D value noise.
 If I ever use value noise in an application I will probably package it a little better, this was meant only to be an exercise in learning how to create it.

+## PerlinNoise.ipynb

+This code creates Perlin Noise and plots it.